Irish Americans: Sense of heritage

-Some Irish Americans were enthusiastic supporters of Irish independence; the Fenian Brotherhood movement was based in the United States and in the late 1860s launched several unsuccessful attacks on British-controlled Canada known as the "Fenian Raids".
+Movements like the Fenian Brotherhood were early examples of a history of the Irish diaspora in America continuing to support Irish independence from the United Kingdom.
+The Fenian Brotherhood was a specific movement based in the United States that launched several unsuccessful attacks on British-controlled Canada known as the "Fenian Raids" in the 1860s.
+The Friends of Irish Freedom raised millions of dollars from its inception in 1916 until 1932.
+The Irish Republican organization Clan na Gael also provided large amounts of money and support for Irish republican movements in Ireland.
 The Irish American fund-raising organization NORAID (founded by Irish immigrant and former IRA veteran Michael Flannery) received money from Irish American donators, officially stated to support the families of imprisoned or dead Provisional Irish Republican Army members—in 1984, the U.S. Department of Justice succeeded in forcing NORAID to acknowledge the Provisional IRA as its "foreign principal" under the Foreign Agents Registration Act.